Hurricane Agnes: Aftermath

 The resulting cost of repairing the damage was one of the factors leading to the creation of the federally financed Conrail.
 Some Americans sardonically referred to the storm as "Hurricane Agony".

 The severe floods near Lawrenceville, Pennsylvania, were the catalyst for the construction of the Tioga Reservoir in 1973.
 The flooding in Wilkes-Barre, Pennsylvania, and the adjacent town of Kingston led to the construction of a levee system that in 2006 successfully prevented massive flooding and, in the same year, was deemed very safe and protective by the Army Corps of Engineers.
 The levee also protected the area from the remnants of Tropical Storm Lee and Hurricane Irene in 2011, with the water cresting just barely below the height of the structure.
 Conversely, the existing Kinzua Dam, built against the wishes of the Seneca Nation of New York, spared much of Western Pennsylvania from the worst flooding, by filling the Allegheny Reservoir to capacity.

 Footage is included in the 1987 film Disasters-Anatomy of Destruction, hosted by George Kennedy.

 Retirement

-Because of extensive damage and severe death tolls, the name Agnes was retired following this storm, and will never again be used for another Atlantic hurricane.
-Because the tropical cyclone naming lists were changed in 1979, there was no replacement name selected.
+On account of the extensive damage and high death toll, the name Agnes was retired after the 1972 season.
+The name will never again be used for an Atlantic basin tropical cyclone.